aponkral/whmcs-tckimlik/README.md

 - Customizable information messages

-This module is fully open source can be developed by all developers.
+This module can be developed by all developers as [APONKRAL Apps](https://aponkral.net/apps/) is released as full open source code.